Affiliate Psychotherapist (part-time)

 - Participation in 12 consecutive monthly trainings as a part of the Foundations First Friday series, beginning July immediately following the start of the candidate’s tenure at Live Oak.

 At Live Oak, all employees have the opportunity to engage in paid administrative projects and roles outside of assigned clinical responsibilities.
-These projects are co-identified by employees and Live Oak’s leadership team, and employees are provided individualized mentorship related to developing administrative skills in areas such as policy and procedure development; project management; data collection, management, and evaluation; quality improvement; and program development.
+For Affiliates, these projects are approved by the Affiliate supervisor and co-identified by the Affiliate supervisor and the Affiliate.

 Year One Affiliate therapists are compensated 33% of their clinical receipts as documented by 10 pm on Sunday night of the week in which services were facilitated.